meterup/generate-cert/README.md

 and I am not in a position to speak for the company anymore, so I am rewriting it from scratch, without looking at that project.
 Any similarities are purely coincidental.
 This project is released with an MIT license.

+Note we exclusively generate and parse ecdsa keys, if you try to parse other types of certificates the code will break.

+## Testing

+use `make test-certs` to regenerate the certs in `lib/testdata`, which are then tested by code in `lib/cert_test.go`.

+The certs will need to be regenerated when/if they expire.